Newfoundland (island): History

 On 5 August 1583, Humphrey Gilbert claimed Newfoundland as England's first overseas colony under Royal Charter of Queen Elizabeth I, thus officially establishing a forerunner to the much later British Empire.
 Newfoundland is considered Britain's oldest colony.

-Settlers developed a variety of dialects associated with settlement on the island: Newfoundland English, Newfoundland French.
-In the 19th century, it also had a dialect of Irish known as Newfoundland Irish.
+Over time, the settlers of Newfoundland developed local dialects of English and French.
+In the 19th century, Newfoundland also had a dialect of Irish known as Newfoundland Irish.
 The closely related Scottish Gaelic was also spoken on the island during the 19th and early 20th centuries, particularly in the Codroy Valley area, chiefly by settlers from Cape Breton Island, Nova Scotia.
 The Gaelic names reflected the association with fishing: in Scottish Gaelic, it was called Eilean a' Trosg, literally 'Island of the Cod'.
 Similarly, the Irish name Talamh an Éisc means 'Land of the Fish'.

 First inhabitants

 The first inhabitants of Newfoundland were the Paleo-Eskimo, who have no known link to other groups in Newfoundland history.
-Little is known about them beyond archeological evidence of early settlements.
+Little is known about them beyond archaeological evidence of early settlements.
 Evidence of successive cultures have been found.
 The Late Paleo-Eskimo, or Dorset culture, settled there about 4,000 years ago.
 They were descendants of migrations of ancient prehistoric peoples across the High Arctic thousands of years ago, after crossing from Siberia via the Bering land bridge.
 The Dorset died off or abandoned the island prior to the arrival of the Norse.

 After this period, the Beothuk settled in Newfoundland, migrating from Labrador on the mainland.
 There is no evidence that the Beothuk inhabited the island before Norse settlement.
 Scholars believe that the Beothuk are related closely to the Innu of Labrador.
 The tribe later was declared "extinct" although people of partial Beothuk descent have been documented.
 The name Beothuk meant 'people' in the Beothuk language, which is often considered to be a member of the Algonquian language family although the lack of sufficient records means that it is not possible to demonstrate such a connection confidently.